 It was reported that the club had played nine matches of which they had won six, lost two and drawn one.
 The President, the Reverend E H Polehampton and Mr F C Flitch made the presentation to the winner of the bat, Mr J Saunders.

-“Over 80 sat down to a good repast provide by Mr G Saunders”.
+“Over 80 sat down to a good repast provided by Mr G Saunders”.

 The social evening comprised an evening of songs, readings and music.
 The songs were performed by the Misses Jary, Miss Field, Miss Reeder, the Reverend H Parker, Messrs B Wilkins and J Reeder.